 Your dad probably had one when you were little and maybe your grandpa did, too, but the moustache is much more than a look of the past.
 It is flexible to style and remains timeless if you wear it well!
 That’s why today, from London to LA, you see more moustache styles than ever before – short, long, straight, walrus, handlebar, horseshoe.
 The trick is to find one that suits your style, expresses your personality and is as individual as you are.
+And if you think that maintaining one requires time and commitment, this moustache maintenance guide is here to make it considerably simpler.
+To see how it's done, why not check out our handy visual guide, with step-by-step instructions you can watch in action?

 It may be tempting to begin grooming a moustache after the first few whiskers begin to appear, but you must give it time to grow out first.
 It would be pointless to put in the effort to shape and style your moustache if it grows in patches.
 There isn’t much room to experiment with different styles until your moustache is at least an inch long.